 5.6 If the plugin back-end user interface is not in English, that should be mentioned in the long description (Content) field.

-5.7 The documentation should be sufficient and describe as much as possible about using the plugin for developers.
-It should include description of all components that the plugin includes, which properties the components have, what variables components inject to pages.
+5.7 The documentation should be sufficient and describe as much as possible about using the product for developers.
+Plugin documentation should include description of all components that the plugin provides, what properties the components have and what variables the components inject to CMS pages.

 5.8 Front-end code examples in the documentation should be CSS framework agnostic (unless it is required).
 HTML elements and CSS classes that are specific for a CSS framework should be removed.